 - strengthen your bones

 - ward off osteoporosis (cardiovascular exercise does offer a bit of this benefit as well)

 - enhance your balance, which decreases the incidence of injury-causing falls as we age

 - increase your stamina

 For maximum benefit, you should perform 20 to 60 minutes of uninterrupted cardiovascular exercise three to five days a week, and 30 minutes of moderate-intensity activity on the “off” days.
 We will be happy to help you develop a plan you enjoy and can stick to, thereby attaining the ultimate workout.

 Lastly, a good bike fit is important to maximize your efficiency and decreasing your chances of an overuse injury.
 Many local bike shops will help fit you and ensure when purchasing a bike to match a bike frame that is good for your body type.
 At Apex Orthopedic Rehabilitation we provide bike fittings to help our patients return safely to road or mountain biking.

-Apex Orthopedic Rehabilitation in Paramus, NJ provides orthopedic and sports physical therapy services for the greater Ridgewood, Paramus, and Bergen County area.
+Apex Orthopedic Rehabilitation in Wyckoff, NJ provides orthopedic and sports physical therapy services for the greater Ridgewood, Wyckoff, and Bergen County area.
 This blog is intended for informational purposes only and should not be used for diagnostic or prescriptive purposes.
 The views expressed here are the author’s views and should be taken as suggestions.
 Always consult your doctor, physical therapist or healthcare practitioner before engaging in a paramus physical therapy or rehabilitative program.